Gentlemen,

 While other drivers wear fire-retardant jumpsuits, Singh is content to race in shorts, a tank-top and sandals.
 "I don't need no silly helmet, either," maintained Singh.
 "My turban be protection enough."

-Singh became a cab driver in 1999, the year he immigrated to the United States from the Punjab.
+Singh became a cab driver in 2002, the year he immigrated to the United States from the Punjab.
 "I once make it from Wall Street to Zabar's on Upper West Side in four minute and a half ... during rush hour.
 Driving long time cab in City give me training much to ride race car."

-But some of Singh's fellow drivers aren't so sure.
-Says NASCAR veteran Dale Earnhardt Jr., "We're all a bit scared of him.
-He drives like a maniac, cutting off drivers with complete disregard for safety."
+"We're all a bit scared of him," added veteran driver, Dale Earnhardt Jr. "He drives like a maniac, cutting off cars with complete disregard for safety."

 "That's right, I flash Mr. Earnhardt the finger at last race," Singh recalls.
 "Asshole bump me while going around turn.
 Who da hell he bribe to get limousine license?"

 During last week's race in Talladega, Alabama, Singh was fined for failing to slow down during a yellow caution flag, and for repeatedly honking his horn at slower cars.
 "No, no, no!
-I don't slow down for yellow traffic light or flag.
+I no slow down for yellow traffic light or flag.
 Time is money."

 "Hey, I just trying to make living and feed family," he said.